JAndrassy/UnoWiFiDevEdSerial1/README.md

 The version of WiFi Link library modified for use with any serial implementation is [here](https://github.com/jandrassy/arduino-library-wifilink).

-The example for Uno WiFi with Serial1 is in examples of the UnoWiFiDevEdSerial1 library.
+An example for Uno WiFi with Serial1 is in examples of the UnoWiFiDevEdSerial1 library.

 ## Serial1 overflow